JRC-COMBINE/cmda/README.md

 # CMDA

-**CMDA** is a Python package developed for time series data research, including temporal data importing, preprocessing, and feature extraction for further analysis.
+**CMDA**  is a Python package specifically tailored for time series data research.
+It streamlines tasks related to temporal data, encompassing importing, preprocessing, and feature extraction for comprehensive analysis.

-This tool has been developed by ***Joint Research Center for Computational Biomedicine (JRC-COMBINE)***, a joint venture of RWTH Aachen University, and funded by ***Bayer AG***.
+This tool has been developed by ***Joint Research Center for Computational Biomedicine (JRC-COMBINE)***, a research institute of RWTH Aachen University.

 The key features are: